mosquito-boys/mosquito-monitoring/JPPREADME.md

 17.212302, -94.212233
 8.488606, -74.993682

+### Info tab
-The second one is just an information page
+Is just an information page about the projects and the students

+### Map tab
-The last one show a map with all mosquitos found so far.
-The db is initialized with 3 mosquitos, so you can use the map feature
+Show a map with all mosquitos found so far.
+The db is initialized with 3 mosquitos, so you can use the map feature.
+The map feature use the sqlite db to get all mosquitos

 # Project Slides
 ![Slide 1](docs/slide_1.png)